MaxikTheBest/GoldenAdBlocker/README.md

 - **Enable/Disable:** Turn GoldenAdblocker on or off through your userscript manager or application interface.
 - **Customize Filters:** Soon...
-- **Support for Reddit Apps:** Works best on desktop browsers.
+- **Support for Youtube Apps:** Works best on desktop browsers.

 ---

 ## Troubleshooting

 - **Ads still showing:** Make sure your userscript manager is active and the script is enabled.
-- **Conflicts with other extensions:** Temporarily disable other Reddit-related extensions to check compatibility.
+- **Conflicts with other extensions:** Temporarily disable other Youtube-related extensions to check compatibility.
 - **Fell free to open an issue if you need:** Click issues and open one

 ## GoodTube simularity